SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Results and Analysis

-As human labeling process is time-consuming and labor-intensive, the amount of labeled training data for downstream tasks is often small and insufficient.
+As human labeling is time-consuming and labor-intensive, the amount of labeled training data for downstream tasks is often small and insufficient.
 In this section, we show that with effective pre-training, the model will be less dependent on the amount of downstream labeled data.

-We randomly sample 50\%, 10\%, 5\%, and 1\% of the training data in the downstream tasks, and evaluate the performance of different variants of AlignNet when fine-tuned on the sampled data.
+We randomly sample 50\%, 10\%, 5\%, and 1\% of the training data in the downstream tasks, and evaluate the performance of different variants of SPLAT when fine-tuned on the sampled data.

-Table~\ref{tab:vary} shows the performance on all four downstream tasks with varying training data sizes.
-We observe that among the variants, AlignNet-Seq-MLM is least sensitive to training data sizes.
-For instance, in FSC, with only 10\% of the training data, its accuracy only drops 0.4 points.
-In comparison, both AlignNet-Scratch and AlignNet-Speech drops about 10 points.
+Figure~\ref{fig:vary} shows the performance on all four downstream tasks with varying training data sizes.
+We observe that among the variants, {\bf SPLAT-Seq-MLM} is least sensitive to training data sizes.
+For instance, in FSC, with only~10\% of the training data, its accuracy only drops~0.4 points.
+In comparison, both {\bf SPLAT-Scratch} and {\bf SPLAT-Speech} drops about~10 points.
 And the gaps are in general larger when the size of training data further shrinks.
 Therefore, our proposed joint pre-training of speech and language modules can help the model quickly adapt to downstream tasks given a modest amount of training data.